8 Best Renters Insurance Companies in Rhode Island of 2025

 But if you did a home inventory, you’ll most likely find that you own more than you initially thought and need coverage beyond your policy’s limit.

-You should include things you use the most and which you believe is not worth the coverage.
+You should include things you use the most and which you believe are not worth the coverage.

 But they most likely are, as all the following that you use daily counts: your sofa or other pieces of furniture, your laptop, your smart TV, and your clothing, for example.